cmusatyalab/gabriel/README.md

 first cognitive engine finishes processing this frame, the client gets back the token that was consumed sending the frame.
-This ensures that frames are sent to the server at the rate that the fastest engine consuming this frame can processes them.
+This ensures that frames are sent to the server at the rate that the fastest engine consuming this frame can process them.
 If the server runs into an error processing a frame, it immediately sends a message to the client indicating the return of a token.

 After a client consumes all of its tokens for a source, the client will only